Hanbury Brown-Twiss interference with massively parallel spectral multiplexing for broadband light: Materials and methods

 \subsection{LinoSPAD2 detector}

 The key part of our spectrometer is the LinoSPAD2 camera.
-In the LinoSPAD2 sensor \cite{bruschini2023, milanese2023linospad2}, each pixel is a single-photon sensitive avalanche photodiode (SPAD) with a $26.2 \times 26.2$ µm$^{2}$ size and 25.1\% fill factor.
-The sensor consists of a linear $512\times1$ pixel array with a median dark count rate of $\sim 125$ cps/pixel, cross-talk of 0.2\% \cite{kulkov2024inter, kulkovspie2025} and final photon detection efficiency of about 30\% at 520~nm for the sensor equipped with microlenses \cite{bruschini2023, Bruschini23_microlens} while operating at room temperature.
+In the LinoSPAD2 sensor \cite{bruschini2023, milanese2023linospad2}, each pixel is a single-photon avalanche photodiode (SPAD) with a $26.2 \times 26.2$ µm$^{2}$ size and 25.1\% native fill factor (can be improved with microlenses).
+The sensor consists of a linear $512\times1$ pixel array with a median dark count rate of $\sim 125$ cps/pixel, cross-talk of 0.2\% \cite{kulkov2024inter, kulkovspie2025} and final photon detection efficiency of about 30\% at 520~nm and 20\% at 640~nm for the sensor equipped with microlenses \cite{bruschini2023, Bruschini23_microlens} while operating at room temperature.
 After calibrations, the temporal resolution was determined to be equal to 40~ps (rms) employing an SPDC source of photon pairs \cite{SK_dissertation}.
 In this work, we employed 256 pixels (one half of the sensor).
 LinoSPAD2 has already demonstrated good performance in detecting the HBT photon bunching signatures in our prior experiments with neon and argon spectral lines \cite{Jirsa2024, Ferrantini2025, kulkov2024inter}.